-HELEN MOORE: ecopoet / writer /community artist / Nature educator
+HELEN MOORE: ecopoet / socially engaged artist / writer

-Helen Moore is an award-winning British ecopoet, essayist, short fiction writer, community artist and Nature educator based in North Dorset, SW England.
+Helen Moore, PhD is an internationally acclaimed British ecopoet, socially and ecologically engaged artist and writer based in North Dorset, SW England.

 She enjoys performing and discussing her work, and is passionate about inspiring others to connect with their authentic creativity and wilder selves.